WisTex/Raconteur/README.md

 # Raconteur

-> Raconteur means "a person who is skilled in relating stories and anecdotes interestingly."
+> Raconteur: "a person who is skilled in relating stories and anecdotes interestingly."

-## Content & Community Fediverse Server

 Build your own website, community, and audience without giving up control.
 An open source fediverse server designed for content and community websites.

+## Content & Community Fediverse Server

 Raconteur, also known as WisTex Raconteur, is a soft fork of Streams, an open source fediverse server with a long history of innovation.
 The core fediverse functionality of Raconteur comes from Streams, and this project is kept in sync with the Streams Repository (one way only).